hubertlemczak/classable/README.md

 A feature rich full-stack application designed for online education.
 Aims to provide an efficient digital community for students and academic staff.
 Featuring a highly interactive UI, live notifications, chats, resource storage and video call functionality.

-Let the learning begin with Classable.
+Let the learning begin with Classable!

 ![Classable home page.](./readme-assets/home-page.png)